Cooling Tower Blowdown Initiative

 At the 2015 Annual Ei Partner Meeting, Ei Supporter Jim Harrell with Renaissance Technology presented on the WCTI system and announced the Ei Cooling Tower Blowdown Initiative.

-Via an Ei introduction, Hartsfield-Jackson Atlanta International Airport (ATL) – the busiest airport in the world - is in the WCTI assessment process for the 2017 FY Budget, beginning July 1, 2016.
-If installed, ATL is staged to save an estimated 7 - 10 million gallons of water annually.
-The intent is for ATL to serve as a Lead Pioneer in the Ei Cooling Tower Blowdown Initiative along with formal City of Atlanta Office of Sustainability support.
+Via an Ei introduction, Hartsfield-Jackson Atlanta International Airport (ATL) – the busiest airport in the world - conducted a WCTI assessment process for the 2019 FY Budget, beginning July 1, 2018.
+If installed, ATL is staged to save an estimated 30 million gallons of water & sewage annually.
+The intent is for ATL to serve as a Lead Pioneer in the Ei Cooling Tower Blowdown Initiative along with formal City of Atlanta Office of Resilience support.

 The ZWA Blog article, Proactive Approach + Simple Solutions = BIG Toxic Chemical-Laden Water Savings, announces the Ei Cooling Tower Blowdown Initiative.